 “So long as you win.
 You must win no matter what.”

 Olesm narrowed his eyes but didn’t take his eyes from the board.
-Eventually he pushed forwards a pawn to counter Erin’s pawn.
+Eventually, he pushed forwards a pawn to counter Erin’s pawn.
 He was chatting conversationally as Erin moved a piece too-quickly.
 Olesm was clearly thinking over each move, but Erin seemed not to be thinking at all.

-Erin pushed another piece forwards instantly.
-Olesm blinked and the onlookers muttered.
+Erin pushed another piece forwards instantly and shrugged.
+Olesm blinked, and the onlookers muttered.

 “A few.
 But should you not spend more time thinking?”

 “Don’t worry, don’t worry.
 I’m having a blast.
 I just think fast about my next move, that’s all.”

 Olesm frowned at her, looking irritated by her attitude.
 He pushed forwards a rook in reply, a bit hastily, and retorted, though she doubted he was the snappish type.
 He was more…peeved.